misslivirose/basic-unity-vr/05_Building_3d.md

 [Building a more complex environment with the Terrain Editor](http://docs.unity3d.com/Manual/script-Terrain.html)

-<a href = TBD> Want to skip the manual environment building?
-Check out this tutorial on how to generate maze levels in Unity. </a>

 Next up, we'll explore the Asset Store and apply textures to our maze.